hark130/keen-risk/slides_raw/06_02-C_Prog-Memory_Concepts.rst

 	Q: "What is an advantage of storing advantage on the stack?"
 A: speed

 	Q: "When should you consider storing data on the heap instead of the stack?"
-A: Large amounts of data
+A: Large amounts of data, size unknown at compile-time

 	Here's a question at a higher knowledge level they should be able to answer: